SWITZERLAND. FURTHER TURN TO THE RIGHT SIDE

 DIFFERENT ELECTORAL SYSTEMS

-The two Swiss federal Houses are elected with different electoral systems: the law governing the elections of the National Council provides that the lower house is elected with a proportional method based on the canton, with the exception of the less populated States which send only one MP to Bern.
+The two Swiss federal Houses are elected with different electoral systems: the law governing the elections of the National Council provides that the lower house is elected with a proportional method based on the canton, with the exception of the less populated cantons which send only one deputy to Bern.

 After each general population census, the government issues an ordinance that redistributes the 200 seats to the different states: as a result of the 2020 census, Basel Stadt lost one seat (4 instead of 5) and Zürich gained one (36 instead of 35).

-In the cantons of Glarus, Nidwalden, Obwalden, the two Appenzells and Uri, where only one MP is elected, the method chosen for the election is first-past-the-post: the most voted candidate goes to Bern.
+In the cantons of Glarus, Nidwalden, Obwalden, the two Appenzells and Uri, where only one deputy is elected, the method chosen for the election is the first-past-the-post: the most voted candidate goes to Bern.

-For the Council of States, the upper house, the electoral laws are different from canton to canton: having to elect two representatives for each state, one for the six semi-cantons, in general a double round was chosen.
+For the Council of States, the upper house, the electoral laws are different from canton to canton: having to elect two representatives for each state, one for the six semi-cantons, a double round has often been chosen.

-In the first vote, the candidate who gets the absolute majority passes; in the second the simple majority is sufficient.
+In the first vote, the candidate who obtains the absolute majority passes; in the second the simple majority is sufficient.

 In Appenzell InnerRhoden, the senator is elected by the Landsgemeinde, the cantonal popular assembly.